 Durable Medical Equipment: Medical equipment that can withstand repeated use, is not consumable or disposable, except as needed for the effective use of covered durable medical equipment, and is used to serve a medical purpose in the treatment of an active illness or injury.
 Durable medical equipment is owned or rented to facilitate treatment and/or rehabilitation.

 E(back to top)

-Embedded: A deductible is the amount you have to pay for allowable covered expenses under a health plan during a specified time period (e.g., a plan year or benefit year) before the carrier will cover expenses.
-Embedded plans have individual deductibles and max out of pocket.
-Cost sharing will begin when the member reaches their individual deductible.
-This means the member will start paying copays or coinsurance for the remainder of the plan year or until the individual max out of pocket is met.
-Once the individual reaches their max out of pocket the plan will pay 100% of covered services. *Please note that an individual who meets their embedded deductible will initiate cost sharing with the plan prior to other members on the plan.
+Embedded Deductible: A deductible is the amount you have to pay for allowable covered expenses under a health plan during a specified time period (e.g., a plan year or benefit year) before the plan will begin paying for covered expenses.
+In an embedded deductible plan, cost sharing for a member will begin when that member reaches their individual deductible, or when a combination of members reaches the family deductible.
+This means that a member will start to pay copays and/or coinsurance for the remainder of the plan year or until the individual out of pocket maximum is met.
+Once the individual reaches their out of pocket maximum, then the plan will pay 100% of covered services for that member for the remainder of the plan year. *Please note: an individual who meets their individual deductible will initiate cost sharing with the plan prior to other members on the plan.

 Emergency: Any event that a prudent layperson would believe threatens his/her life or limb in such a manner that a need for immediate medical care is needed to prevent death or serious impairment of health.

 Emergency Care: Services delivered by an emergency care facility that are necessary to screen and stabilize a covered person.
 The plan must cover this care if a prudent layperson having average knowledge of health services and medicine and acting reasonably would have believed that an emergency medical condition or life- or limb-threatening emergency existed.